DuckDuckPig/CH-QUACK/README.md

   - Requires the output of `UniCompair Seed to Segmentation.ipynb`
   - Requires the segmentations from `EUV_SingleChannel/Standard/runACWEdefault_history.py`
   - The `Key Variables` cell is labeled `In[1b]`
-- `Find Samples.ipynb`: Plot the unipolarity of individual regions from initial seed to final segmetation as a function of iteration
+- `Find Samples.ipynb`: Plot the unipolarity of individual regions from initial seed to final segmentation as a function of iteration
   - Requires the output of `Expanded Uni`
   - Requires the output of `Expanded Uni on Uni.py`
 - `MapUni.py`: Calculate the unipolarity of each region in the final segmentation